 Alpha/theta training has been extensively used in neurofeedback research as a therapeutic strategy to reduce stress [14, 15] and also in patients with severe depression or anxiety [16, 17].
 The ability of this protocol to reduce serum cortisol levels suggests that its effects on stress levels and anxiety/depressive symptoms might be mediated by the modulation of inflammatory reactions in the brain similarly to what has been observed in studies with antidepressants and anxiolytic agents .

-Patients with TBI typically exhibit significant increase in stress immediately after brain concussion, with associated increase of serum cortisol levels.
-Similarly to established pharmacotherapy, neurofeedback training in these patients has been shown to reliably reduce stress, supporting the spontaneous recovery.
+Patients with TBI typically exhibit significant increase in stress immediately after brain concussion, with an associated increase of serum cortisol levels.
+Similar to established pharmacotherapy, neurofeedback training in these patients has been shown to reliably reduce stress, supporting spontaneous recovery.

 Complete form to subscribe to receive more free neurofeedback content like the following article.